ri-gh/ri-gh/README.md

 - 👋 Hi, I’m @ri-gh
-- 👀 I’m interested in Python programming , data, data viz , data analysis, API...
+- 👀 I’m interested in Python, JavaScript programming , data, data viz , data analysis, API, WebApp...
-- 🌱 I’m currently learning as a beginner in the data world, start from the bottom :)
 - 💞️ I’m looking to collaborate on how to code, how to improve my coding skills and learn more languages
 - 📫 How to reach me ...
 I'll reach you don't worry